vygandas/nodejs-express-react-typescript-mongodb-starter-boilerplate/README.md

 1. Do `npm i` on `client` and `api`
 2. Fill in `.env` values (For mongodb you can use mLabs)
-3. Start backend server `cd api/ && npm run dev`
+3. Start backend server `cd api/ && npm run build && npm run dev`
 4. Start client server `cd client/ && npm start`